meteor/react-tutorial/tutorial/simple-todos/01-creating-app.md

 You can try to make some mistakes and then you are going to see the errors in the browser and not only in the console.

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step01)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step01)

-In the next step we are going to work with our MongoDB database to store our tasks.
+In the next step, we are going to work with our MongoDB database to store our tasks.